What is Per Diem?

-Per Diem is an allowance given by an employer that is used to cover meals, lodging, and incidental expenses of employees on business trips away from home.
+Per diem is an allowance given by an employer that is used to cover meals, lodging, and incidental expenses of employees on business trips away from home.
 Whether or not these payments are taxable depends on if the reimbursement is paid under an accountable plan or a nonaccountable plan.

 Accountable Plan